cvc5/ethos/user_manual.md

 In the above example, we define the integer sort and the array sort, whose kind is `(-> Type Type Type)`.

-Note the following declarations all generate types of the same kind:
+Note the following declarations all generate terms of the same type:

 ```
 (declare-sort Array_v1 2)